Subordination for sequentially equicontinuous equibounded $C_0$-semigroups: Subordination for equicontinuous -Semigroups

-\begin{remark} \leavevmode \begin{enumerate} \item A family $(\mu_t)$ of sub-probability measures which is vaguely continuous at $0$ with limit $\delta_0$ is also \emph{weakly continuous at $0$}, i.e.\ (c) in Definition \ref{def:convolutionsemigroup} actually holds for all $f \in C_{\rm b}[0, \infty)$.
-In order to see this choose $f \in C_{\rm c}[0, \infty)$ such that $0\leq f \leq 1$ and $f=1$ in a neighbourhood of $0$.
+\begin{remark} \leavevmode \begin{enumerate} \item A family $(\mu_t)$ of sub-probability measures which is vaguely continuous at $0$ with limit $\delta_0$ is also \emph{weakly continuous at $0$}, i.e.~(c) in Definition \ref{def:convolutionsemigroup} actually holds for all $f \in C_{\rm b}[0, \infty)$.
+In order to see this, choose $f \in C_{\rm c}[0, \infty)$ such that $0\leq f \leq 1$ and $f=1$ in a neighbourhood of $0$.
 Then

 i.e.\ $\mu_t\bigl([0,\infty)\bigr)\to 1$.
-By \cite[Theorem A.4]{schilling2012} this implies weak continuity at $0$. \item Let $(\mu_t)$ be a bounded convolution semigroup which is vaguely continuous at $0$.
-Then $(\mu_t)$ is vaguely continuous at every point $t \geq 0$.
-Indeed, we can define a bounded semigroup via
+By \cite[Theorem A.4]{schilling2012} this implies weak continuity at $0$. \item Let $(\mu_t)$ be a convolution semigroup of sub-probability measures which is vaguely continuous at $0$ with limit $\delta_0$.
+Then $(\mu_t)$ is vaguely continuous at every point $s \geq 0$ with limit $\mu_s$.
+Indeed, we can define a contractive semigroup via